OpenLiberty/ci.gradle/docs/installFeature.md

 You need to include `group`, `name`, and `version` values that describes the artifacts to use.
 An `ext` value for the ESA file type is not required.

 ### dependsOn
-`installFeature` depends on `installLiberty`.
-If no specific features are requested, `installFeature` depends on `libertyCreate` to evaluate the set of features in the server configuration file.
+`installFeature` depends on `libertyCreate` to evaluate the set of features in the server configuration file.

 ### Properties